Fringe theories about the Shroud of Turin: Ultraviolet radiation

 In December 2011 scientists at Italy's National Agency for New Technologies, Energy and Sustainable Development ENEA deduced from the STURP results that the color of the Shroud image is the result of an accelerated aging process of the linen, similar to the yellowing of the paper of ancient books.
 They demonstrated that the photochemical reactions caused by exposing linen to ultraviolet light could reproduce the main characteristics of the Shroud image, such as the shallowness of the coloration and the gradient of the color, which are not reproducible by other means.
 When subsequently illuminated with a UV lamp, the irradiated linen fabrics behaved like the linen of the Shroud.
 They also determined that UV radiation changes the crystalline structure of cellulose in a similar manner as aging and long-duration background radiation.

 Paolo Di Lazzaro, the lead researcher, indicated in an e-mail interview that "it appears unlikely a forger may have done this image with technologies available in the Middle Ages or earlier", but their study does not mean the Shroud image was created by the flash of a miraculous resurrection, contrary to how the story was presented in the media, especially on the internet.
-Professional skeptic Joe Nickell states that the latest findings are nothing new despite being "dressed up in high-tech tests", and that they don't prove much of anything.
+Professional skeptic and investigator Joe Nickell states that the latest findings are nothing new despite being "dressed up in high-tech tests", and that they don't prove much of anything.